Park: Michigan woman dies in Grand Canyon flash flood

 Rebecca Copeland, 29, of Ann Arbor, was found Thursday near the camp washed away Wednesday evening by a torrent of water that rushed through a slot canyon, park officials said in a statement.

+Copeland was a passenger on a commercial rafting group that had set up its overnight camp at an established site about a quarter of a mile (0.40 kilometer) from the slot canyon, National Park Service spokeswoman Kaitlyn Thomas told The Associated Press.

-A commercial rafting group found Copeland and that group also found an uninjured second person who also had been reported missing, the statement said.
+A different commercial rafting group found Copeland and that group also found an uninjured second person who also had been reported missing, the statement said.

 Five injured people, including one in critical condition, were evacuated by air from the canyon, the statement said.
 Their identities weren’t released.